 We inadvertently rode the Verlies des Grauens haunted swing purely because the queue line looked to be heading for the roller coaster.
 Martin remarked that it was unusual to come across a coaster with a pre-show, and it only when we stepped into the main ride room that our mistake became clear.
 As it was this ride was disappointing, largely due to the absence of a stirring soundtrack along the lines of Kassandra.
 Random jabbering in rapid fire German was not a substitute, and no amount of detailed theming could save the ride.

 Belantis is just twenty minutes away from the site of the Leipzig Fair, which on this occasion was the temporary home of the legendary Olympia Looping.
-Though I've ridden it several times in various locations this was my first opportunity to see it in good weather, with the paintwork positively gleaming in the sun.
+Though I've ridden this masterpiece several times in different locations this was my first opportunity to see it in good weather, with the paintwork positively gleaming in the sun.
 It's amazing to think that this ride has been travelling the fair circuit for almost twenty years now, as it still looks as good as new.

 The only other attraction I decided to try on this occasion was the Crazy Outback, which from the outside looked to be a fun house.
 Inside, however, it proved to be an enclosed assault course, with numerous obstacles to negotiate.
 The final section led into a mirror maze, and as I approached I heard a terrific snap followed by a loud wail.
 Rather than the disembodied zombie I'd anticipated the culprit turned out to be a young boy who'd collided with a wall at sufficient speed to give himself a nose bleed.
 Had this been America the court case would now be pending, but in this more sensible part of the world the only apparent consequences were advice from the child's mother to be more careful next time.
 Germany is a wonderful place.